-I am just a fellow Tryndamere player and love the character for all the cheese he brings and I felt like sharing my build, Mastery and Rune ideas with you.
+I am just a fellow Tryndamere player and love the character for all the cheese he brings and I felt like sharing my build and runes with you.

 Bloodlust is Tryndamere Tryndamere's first and most important ability.
 Not only does it increase your lane sustainability, but gives you more attack damage plus a bonus in accordance to your missing health.
 In short, the less health Tryndamere Tryndamere has, the more damage he deals.